 Now we get to Saint Germain’s death.
 We see him in bed, dying.
 Reenactor playing Prince Charles of Hesse (best accent so far, Middle European but only slight).
 This actor basically rehashes the Transylvania/Medici story we heard earlier.
 He says that Saint Germain died as a guest in his castle but, at Nimoy’s question, confides that he did not attend the funeral.
 Pan right to the death bed – empty.

 It is several minutes before I can stop laughing.

 Nimoy tells us that there were sightings of Saint Germain after his death, then introduces us to the leader of a strange Californian church.
 As she walks through a park, this leader claims that Saint Germain reincarnated throughout history, beginning at Atlantis.
 This woman has the most wonderful white Afro.
 Her spiel is new agery but also very American – capital ‘F’ freedom and Eurocentric history that suddenly goes America-centric in the 1770s.
-Anyway, apparently there was a magical flame of Freedom in Atlantis, and Saint Germain took it to Transylvania (footage of Transylvania – pretty!)
+Anyway, apparently there was a magical flame of Freedom in Atlantis, and Saint Germain took it to Transylvania (footage of Transylvania, possibly from the Dracula episode – pretty!)

 And ad break.
 We come back to this strange woman, who’s now claiming that Saint Germain was Merlin.
 Somehow this allows him to ‘bring the teachings of Christ to the New World’.
 My head hurts.
 Saint Germain reincarnates as Columbus (!) who touches down in the Americas at the point Atlantis sank.
 Then he became the immortal Saint Germain.
 We’re back to the old time violin recital which relaxes me a little before we’re talking about Napoleon.
 The count supposedly lent his power to Napoleon to bring about a peaceful, unified Europe but… well, you know how that worked out.